-In October 2020 and January 2021, the Company entered into convertible note agreements which included provisions under which the conversion price was equal to the lesser of an initial stated amount or the conversion price of a future offering.
-This variable conversion feature was recognized as a derivative.
-Both financings included the issuance of warrants which contained similar variable conversion features.
-The Company values these convertible notes and warrants using the multinomial lattice method that values the derivative liability based on a probability weighted discounted cash flow model.
-The resulting liability is valued at each reporting date and the change in the liability is reflected as change in derivative liability in the statement of operations.
+The Company has issued financial instruments which include embedded features subject to derivative accounting.
+Specifically, there are warrants outstanding, issued in connection with a convertible debt financing, which include provisions under which the exercise price is equal to the lesser of (i) \$1.50 or (ii) the exercise or conversion price of securities issued in a future, qualified offering.
+Embedded derivatives are valued separately from the host instrument and are recognized as liabilities on the Company's balance sheet.
+The warrants are valued using a multinomial lattice method that values the derivative liability based on a probability weighted discounted cash flow model.
+The liability is valued at each reporting date and the change in liability is reflected as a change in derivative liability in the statement of operations.

 Revenue Recognition - The Company recognizes revenue in accordance with ASC 606, "Revenue from Contracts with Customers", issued by the Financial Accounting Standards Board ("FASB").
 This standard includes a comprehensive evaluation of factors to be considered regarding revenue recognition including (i) identifying the promised goods, (ii) evaluating performance obligations, (iii) measuring the transaction price, (iv) allocating the transaction price to the performance obligations if there are multiple components, and (v) recognizing revenue as each obligation is satisfied.
 The Company's revenue transactions include a single component, specifically, the shipment of goods to customers as orders are fulfilled.
 The Company recognizes revenue upon shipment.
 The timing of the shipment of orders can vary considerably depending upon whether an order is for an item normally maintained in inventory or an order that requires assembly or unique parts.
-Customer deposits totaled \$45,123 and \$155,986 at July 31, 2023 and April 30, 2023, respectively.
+Customer deposits totaled \$61,805 and \$155,986 at October 31, 2023 and April 30, 2023, respectively.

 Research and Development - Research and development expenses include payroll, employee benefits, and other headcount-related expenses associated with product development.
 Research and development expenses also include third-party development and programming costs, as well as a proportionate share of overhead costs such as rent.
-Costs related to software development are included in research and development expense until technological feasibility is reached, which for our software products, is generally shortly before the products are released to production.
-Once technological feasibility is reached, such costs are capitalized and amortized as a cost of revenue over the estimated lives of the products.